 Dentists prefer porcelain veneers because they are made of thin and thin-walled shells, which can be placed on top of your teeth.

-- The silver amalgams are also extremely strong and durable, but most people don’t find them attractive.
+- Silver amalgams: are also extremely strong and durable, but most people don’t find them attractive.
 They are also most likely to shrink and expand and create a crack in the tooth compared to other fillings.
 Additionally, many people are concerned about the long-term security of amalgam fillings made of silver since they contain mercury, a well-known neurotoxin.

-- Fillings made of the composite are a popular choice since they are closely matched to the hue of your tooth.
+- Fillings made of composite: are a popular choice since they are closely matched to the hue of your tooth.
 However, they are more costly than amalgam fillings made of silver and aren’t as long-lasting.